 - An informational group interview with the Dental Admissions Committee; qualified candidates will be contacted after the deadline to arrange an interview;

-- Observe professional practices in a dental office for a period of not less than twenty (20) hours; please submit the completed Observation Form to the NHTI Admissions Office no later than 2012 January 27, 2012; 2013 January 25, 2013; the form is available in PDF or by contacting the Admissions Office at (603) 230-4011.
+- Observe professional practices in a dental office for a period of not less than twenty (20) hours; please submit the completed Observation Form to the NHTI Admissions Office no later than the application deadline listed above; the form is available in PDF or by contacting the Admissions Office at (603) 230-4011.

 NHTI has developed excellent practicum opportunities for our students to foster hands-on learning while simultaneously receiving credit.
 Nonetheless, the college's first priority must be to ensure that patients/clients/children/families are not placed in jeopardy by students during learning experiences.
 Therefore, students in internship, externship, practicum, service learning, and clinical experiences must demonstrate sufficient emotional stability to withstand the stresses, uncertainties and changing circumstances that characterize patient/client/child/family responsibilities.
 Furthermore, the student is expected to have the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships and confidentiality with employees, customers, and/or patients/clients/children and their families.

 Health, Character and Technical Requirements